pakkONE/portfolio-project-5-api/README.md

 ### Manual Testing
 - Profiles app:
     - Visitor can:
-        - View all Profiles but not Create, update or delete any
+        - View all Profiles but not Create, update or delete any any profiles
     - Authenticated user can:
         - Delete their own profiles

 - Posts app:
     - Visitor can:
-        - View all posts but not Create, update or delete any
+        - View all posts but not Create, update or delete any posts
     - Authenticated user can:
         - Create posts
         - Edit or delete their own posts
+    - Images are being validated to be smaller than 4096pixels in width, height as well as 2MB in size.
+        - File type is also being validates as only images are allowed

 - Comments app:
     - Visitor can:
-        - View all comments but not Create, update or delete any
+        - View all comments but not Create, update or delete any comments
     - Authenticated user can:
         - Create comments on posts
         - Edit or delete their own comments

 - Likes app:
     - Visitor can:
-        - View all likes but not Create or delete
+        - View all likes but not Create or delete any likes
     - Authenticated user can:
         - Create likes on posts
         - Delete their own likes

+### Bugs
+- I had issues with CORS and preflight headers.
+    - Solved it by adding following code in settings.py:
+        - At the top of the file, import following:
+            - ```from corsheaders.defaults import default_headers, default_methods```
+        - Before INSTALLED_APPS, add the following code:
+            - ```CORS_ALLOW_HEADERS = list(default_headers)```
+            - ```CORS_ALLOW_METHODS = list(default_methods)```
+- I couldn't upload images from the front end to the API and could for the life of me not understand why.
+I downgraded React, react-bootstrap and react-router-dom and the whole API to older versions just to make sure that it would work.
+    - After two days of debugging I finally found out that I had not returned a value on the function validating the image in pp5_api/posts.serializers.py

 ## Deployment
 - Create env.py file in root folder and add it to .gitignore